How to setup Flow Styles

 Limitations and notes

-• Flow Styles are available when your selected language is English (US or British).
-Switching to any other language hides the Styles tab.
+Flow Styles are available when at least one of your selected languages is English (US or British).
+The Styles tab is hidden only if no English variant is selected.

-• Style preferences only take effect after you complete the initial style setup.
-Users who have not yet completed onboarding have no default style applied.
+Style preferences only take effect after you complete the initial style setup.

-• On iOS, per-category style selection with the tab-based UI is part of a gradual rollout.
+On iOS, per-category style selection is part of a gradual rollout.
+Some users may see a single-style picker layout instead of per-category tabs.

 Still stuck?